Adventures of Juan Lucas

 Adventures of Juan Lucas (Aventuras de Juan Lucas) is a 1949 Spanish historical adventure film directed by Rafael Gil and starring Fernando Rey, Marie Déa and Manolo Morán.
 It consists of an adaptation of the Manuel Halcón's eponymous novel.
+The film's sets were designed by the art director Enrique Alarcón.

+Synopsis

+Juan Lucas, a famous highwaymen in the Sierra Morena mountains in southern Spain, joins the guerrilla war following the French invasion of Spain during the Napoleonic Wars.